ttop32/MouseTooltipTranslator/doc/description.md

   - fix tooltip position problem when crtl pressed
   - set initial "translate into" value correctly
 - 0.1.31
-  - remove multiple sendMessage call to reduce cpu usage (request by M9VK)
+  - fix cpu usage (request by M9VK)
 - 0.1.30
   - update to google chrome manifest v3
   - remove opencv, use canvas to process crop for ocr translate
   - remove option "translate on hover" and "translate on select"
-  - use vue loader for translator popup configuration page
+  - use vue loader for translator popup page
-  - use chrome tts instead of google tts rest api
+  - use chrome tts instead of google tts api
   - update tooltip translator pdf viewer to use v2.8.335 pdfjs
-  - support command key as translator activation hold key
+  - support command key for translator activation
   - support right to left alignment for translate to Persian
-  - move background ocr translate process to iframe
+  - move ocr translate process to iframe
   - fix translator tooltip position (problem when it is first shot)
 - 0.1.29
-  - fix bing translator communication crash(request by zx xu)
+  - fix bing translator crash(request by zx xu)
   - support right to left alignment for translate to Arabic (request by mohamad-b)
   - add translate text history section on popup page (request by TeraStrider)
 - 0.1.28